mdfahimrahman22/AmariShop-Website-PHP-Project/README.md

-# Mathmetical-Calculator-Project
+# AmariShop-Website-PHP-Project
-This is a website project where HTML, CSS and JavaScript is used.
+This is a website project where HTML, CSS, JavaScript and PHP is used.